-We start by identifying the best-localized GW events in the LVK third and fourth observing runs \citep[O3 and O4;][]{quantum_enhanced, Buikema_2020, Capote_2025, Soni_2025}.
+\textbf{{\em Brightest galaxies within the best-localized events.---}} We start by identifying the best-localized GW events in the LVK third and fourth observing runs (O3 and O4; \cite{quantum_enhanced, Buikema_2020, Capote_2025, Soni_2025}).
 For each event, we compute its comoving volume using its corresponding GraceDB sky map (\href{https://gracedb.ligo.org/}{https://gracedb.ligo.org/}), which provides a conditional luminosity distance posterior along each line-of-sight (LOS).
-We consider the 90\% credible region in the sky and the symmetric 90\% credible interval of the luminosity-distance posterior (for details, see Appendix \ref{app:skymap_analysis}).
-We adopt a fiducial flat $\Lambda$CDM cosmology \citep[e.g.,][]{Dodelson:2003ft, Lyth:2009imm, weinberg_2008zzc} with $H_0^{\rm fid} = 67.74\ \mathrm{km\,s^{-1}\,Mpc^{-1}}$ and $\Omega_m^{\rm fid} = 0.3075$ \citep[]{Planck_2015}.
+We consider the 90\% credible region in the sky and the symmetric 90\% credible interval of the luminosity-distance posterior (for details, see the Appendix).
+We adopt a fiducial flat $\Lambda$CDM cosmology (e.g., \cite{Dodelson:2003ft, Lyth:2009imm, weinberg_2008zzc}) with $H_0^{\rm fid} = 67.74\ \mathrm{km\,s^{-1}\,Mpc^{-1}}$ and $\Omega_m^{\rm fid} = 0.3075$ \citep[]{Planck_2015}.
 In Table~\ref{tab:gds_volume}, we report the five best-localized GW events' sky area, luminosity distance, and comoving volume.

-With the \textsc{GLADE+} galaxy catalog \citep[]{GLADE+}\footnote{\textsc{GLADE+} galaxy catalog provides sky coordinates---right ascension and declination $(\alpha, \delta)$---redshift information, and multi-band photometry for approximately $22.5$ million galaxies.}, we examine the spatial distribution of the galaxies within the localization volume of each GW event.
+With the public \textsc{GLADE+} galaxy catalog \citep[]{GLADE+} \footnote{\textsc{GLADE+} galaxy catalog provides sky coordinates---right ascension and declination $(\alpha, \delta)$---redshift information, and multi-band photometry for approximately $22.5$ million galaxies.}, we examine the spatial distribution of the galaxies within the localization volume of each GW event.
 We find that only \texttt{S250207bg}, \texttt{GW190814}, and \texttt{S250830bp} show an approximately spatially uniform galaxy distribution.
 Therefore, we restrict our analysis to these three events.
 The non-uniform distributions for the remaining events are primarily due to their sky localizations overlapping with or lying near the Galactic plane, where incompleteness and extinction in galaxy catalogs significantly affect the observed galaxy density.
-An illustrative example of a discarded event is shown in Appendix \ref{app:galaxies_selection}.
+An illustrative example of a discarded event is shown in the Appendix.